 The claim was that with the exception of Oxbridge graduates, and those gaining medical and dental degrees, there was little justification in the £9,000 tuition fee to warrant farther education being more financially rewarding and no justification that it be raised.

 Interesting to note that as Prime Minister David Cameron left office, in a leaving speech he took time to point out the achievement of his government in the field of apprenticeships.

-At the National Apprenticeship Week in March of this year, over 30,000 new apprenticeships were pledged by firms as disparate as brewer Greene King, Microsoft, BT, to name but a few, but other longer term providers such as SSG services provide a range of apprenticeship placements day in day out.
+At the National Apprenticeship Week in March of this year, over 30,000 new apprenticeships were pledged by firms as disparate as brewer Greene King, Microsoft, BT, to name but a few, but other longer term providers provide a range of apprenticeship placements day in day out.

 Apprenticeships are becoming a part of modern forward thinking, employers looking for potential qualities in their employees are prepared to make an investment to try and nurture that possibility.